-Adriana Monsalve is an artist and collaborative publisher working in the photo book medium.
-Together with Caterina Ragg, they run Homie House Press from Beltsville, MD and Lambrate, Milano, Italy.
-HHP is a radical cooperative platform where they challenge the ever-changing forms of storytelling with image + text.
+Adriana Monsalve is an artist and collaborative publisher working in the photobook medium.
+Together with Caterina Ragg, she runs Homie House Press from Beltsville, MD and Lambrate, Milano, Italy.
+HHP is a radical cooperative platform that challenges the ever-changing forms of storytelling with image + text.

 Monsalve earned a Masters in Photojournalism from the University of Westminster, London in 2013.
 In 2018, she was awarded the Lucie Independent Photo Book Prize for her collaborative photo book, Femme Frontera, a project which was funded by the National Association of Latino Arts and Cultures and was part of the Master Artist Grant for 2017.

 The works of Homie House Press have been collected in the Library of Congress, the Thomas J. Watson Library at the Metropolitan Museum of Art, the National Museum of Women in the Arts, and Maryland Institute College of Art, among other private collections.
-At Mason, you can find Monsalve’s photobooks and HHP publications in the Mason Libraries Artists’ Book Collection, housed in the Special Collections Research Center.
+At Mason, Monsalve’s photobooks and HHP publications are held in the Mason Libraries Artists’ Book Collection.

 See more on Monsalve’s work and HHP at http://www.adrianastories.com.